Healthcare in Spain

 Residents under 65 not contributing taxes

-If you are under 65 and have retired early, or are just enjoying the amazing Spanish lifestyle, you are out of luck when it comes to free healthcare as you will have to contribute to the system in some way.
-You can either:
+If you are under 65 and have retired early, or are just enjoying the amazing Spanish lifestyle, you are out of luck when it comes to free healthcare.
+As you will have to contribute to the system in some way.

 Healthcare for foreign workers

 Spain has become an attractive place for many families from around the world to move to find a better lifestyle.
-When you move to Spain for work and pay taxes, you and your family are entitled to access the Spain’s health care system as long as the family are all living under one roof.
+When you move to Spain for work and pay taxes, you and your family are entitled to access Spain’s health care system.
+This as long as the family is all living under one roof.

 Healthcare for European visitors